JBEI/edd/docs/FAQ.md

   <img
     alt="Illustration of the different levels of EDD ontology" class="figure-img"
-    src="/img/faq_fig3.png"
+    src="img/faq_fig3.png"
     title="Fig 3"
   />
   <figcaption class="figure-caption">
     <strong>Fig. 3: EDD data organization (ontology).</strong>
-     In this example, we have three different strains (A,B, and C).
+    In this example, we have three different strains (A, B, and C).
 Strain A is cultured in two different flasks, giving rise to two lines (A1 and A2).
     Strain B is cultured in a single flask, giving rise to a single line B1.
     Strain C is cultured in three flasks, giving rise to three lines: C1, C2 and C3.
-Line A2 is assayed through HP-LC (protocol) at times t = 10 hr (assay A2-HPLC-1) and t=8 hr (assay A2-HPLC-2).
+Line A2 is assayed through HP-LC (protocol) at times t = 10hr (assay A2-HPLC-1) and t = 8hr (assay A2-HPLC-2).
 Assay A2-HPLC-1 produces two measurements: 3 mg/L of Acetate and 2 mg/L of Lactate.
-Assay A2-HPLC-2 produces two measurements: 2 mg/L of Acetate and 1.5 mg/L of
+Assay A2-HPLC-2
-     Lactate.
+    produces two measurements: 2 mg/L of Acetate and 1.5 mg/L of Lactate.
   </figcaption>
 </figure>